phiresky/joint-multilingual-speech-recognition-and-language-id/thesis.md

 \end{split}
 $$

 Both of these are values between 0 and 1.
 The _Precision_ value is the fraction of returned values that were correct, and can thus be seen as a measure of the _quality_ of a algorithm.
-The _Recall_ value, also known as _sensitivity_ is the fraction of correct values that the algorithm output, thus it can be interpreted as a measure of _quantity_.
+The _Recall_ value, also known as _sensitivity_ is the fraction of relevant values that the algorithm output, thus it can be interpreted as a measure of _quantity_.
 Precision and Recall are in a inverse relationship, and it is usually possible to increase one of them while reducing the other by tweaking parameters of the algorithm.
 Recall can be easily maximized to 100% by simply returning true for every given timestamp.
 Precision can be maximized by never outputting anything, causing every predicted value to be correct.
 To solve this problem, we use the normalized harmonic mean of precision and recall, also known as the F1-Score or F-Measure:

 $$
 \mathit{F1\,Score} = 2 \cdot \frac{1}{\frac{1}{\mathit{Recall}} + \frac{1}{\mathit{Precision}}}